bruvellu/terebratalia-wnts/wnt.md

 Next, we performed *in situ* hybridization in gastrula and larval stages to uncover the spatial localization of Wnt ligands during brachiopod axial patterning (@fig:ligands1 and !@fig:ligands2).

-The expression of *T. transversa* *wnt1* was previously described in @Vellutini2016-lq, and is only summarized here.
+*wnt1* expression in *T. transversa* was previously described in
+@Vellutini2016-lq, and will only be summarized here.
 There are two main domains.
-One posterior, initially expressed on the posterior blastopore lip, and later forming bilateral ventral bands on the pedicle lobe (@fig:ligands1, @fig:s-ligands, and @Vellutini2016-lq).
-And another anterior, first expressed in the late gastrula as a pair of narrow lateral stripes around the apical lobe (@fig:ligands1, @fig:s-ligands, and
+One posterior, initially expressed on the posterior blastopore lip, and later forming bilateral ventral bands on the pedicle lobe (@fig:ligands1,
+@fig:s-ligands, and @Vellutini2016-lq).
+And another anterior, first expressed in the late gastrula as a pair of narrow lateral stripes around the apical lobe (@fig:ligands1, @fig:s-ligands, and @Vellutini2016-lq).
-@Vellutini2016-lq).
 Additionally, *wnt1* is expressed in the dorsal shell primordium, and in a ring around a subdivision of the pedicle lobe [@Vellutini2016-lq].

-The expression of *wnt1t* differs from its paralog. *wnt1t* is expressed in an apical spot in the early gastrula (@fig:ligands1 and @fig:s-ligands).
-The spot acquires a dorsal position in the mid and late gastrula, becomes fragmented in the early larva, and disappears in the late larva (@fig:ligands1 and
+*wnt1t* expression differs from its paralog.
+It is expressed in an apical spot in the early gastrula which shifts dorsally in the mid and late gastrula (@fig:ligands1 and @fig:s-ligands).
+The single spot turns into sparsely weak spots, as if being fragmented, in the early larva before disappearing in the late larva (@fig:ligands1 and @fig:s-ligands).
+Two novel *wnt1t* domains appear in the early larva, a central ventral patch posterior to the mouth, and bilateral territories beneath the mantle lobe (@fig:ligands1 and
 @fig:s-ligands).
-Two novel *wnt1t* domains appear in the early larva, a central ventral patch posterior to the mouth, and bilateral territories beneath the mantle lobe (@fig:ligands1 and @fig:s-ligands).
-In the late larva, the mantle lobe territories encircle the body, and a terminal domain appears at the posterior tip of the pedicle lobe (@fig:ligands1 and @fig:s-ligands).
+In the late larva, the mantle lobe territories encircle the body and a terminal domain appears at the posterior tip of the pedicle lobe (@fig:ligands1 and @fig:s-ligands).

-We only detected *wnt2* transcripts in the late gastrula and early larva stages.
-It is expressed in broad bilateral bands that encircle almost entirely the posterior portion of the apical lobe; the ventral and dorsal midlines are cleared of *wnt2* expression (@fig:ligands1 and @fig:s-ligands).
+*wnt2* transcripts are only detectable through *in situ* hybridization in the late gastrula and early larva stages.
+It is expressed in broad bilateral bands that encircle almost entirely the posterior portion of the apical lobe, with only the ventral and dorsal midlines cleared from *wnt2* expression (@fig:ligands1 and @fig:s-ligands).

-Similar to *wnt1*, the *wnt4* ligand is expressed at the posterior end of gastrula stages and acquires a subterminal position in the pedicle lobe (@fig:ligands1 and @fig:s-ligands).
-Their domains, however, only partially overlap. *wnt4* transcripts are localized more dorsally than *wnt1* ({@fig:s-doubles}A--C).
+*wnt4* is expressed at the posterior end of gastrula stages, subsequently acquiring a subterminal position within the pedicle lobe (@fig:ligands1 and
+@fig:s-ligands).
+The pattern is similar to *wnt1*, but *wnt4* transcripts are localized more dorsally and the domains only partially overlap ({@fig:s-doubles}A--C).

-*wnt5* exhibits three distinct ectodermal domains of expression in *T. transversa*.
-They localize to the apical, mantle and pedicle lobe of the larva (@fig:ligands1).
-In the early gastrula we detect *wnt5* transcripts at the posterior end of the blastopore lip (@fig:ligands1).
-During gastrulation this domain becomes narrower than the overlapping posterior domain of *wnt1* ({@fig:doubles}C) acquires a terminal position in the developing pedicle lobe (@fig:ligands1 and {@fig:doubles}D,E).
-In the late larva stage, with the subdivision of the pedicle lobe, *wnt5* is cleared from its terminal portion but remains strongly expressed in a subterminal region of the pedicle lobe (@fig:ligands1).
-The other two domains of *wnt5* are also detected early during gastrulation and form broad bilateral territories that correspond to the middle region of the apical and mantle lobes (@fig:ligands1).
-Except for a narrow row of cells at the apical lobe, and at the posterior blastopore lip, the expression domains of *wnt5* and *wnt1* do not coincide ({@fig:doubles}D,E).
-In the early and late larva stages the apical domain of *wnt5* becomes weaker, while the mantle lobe territory becomes restricted to the growing edge of the mantle lobe (@fig:ligands1).
+*wnt5* is expressed in three distinct domains in the apical, mantle, and pedicle lobe, respectively.
+The transcripts line the posterior end of the blastopore lip in the early gastrula (@fig:ligands1).
+In contrast to the posterior domain of *wnt1*, the posterior domain of *wnt5* is narrower ({@fig:doubles}A), and maintains its terminal position until the late larva, when the expression is cleared from its terminal portion with the subdivision of the pedicle lobe (@fig:ligands1 and @fig:s-ligands). *wnt5* is also expressed in broad territories around the mantle and apical lobes from mid gastrula to early larva (@fig:ligands1 and @fig:s-ligands).
+While the apical lobe domain fades in the late larva, the mantle lobe expression of *wnt5* remains strong lining up the leading edge of the growing mantle tissue (@fig:ligands1 and @fig:s-ligands).
+The expression domains of *wnt5* and *wnt1* partially overlap in the apical lobe, but occupy distinct areas in the mantle and pedicle lobe, which precede and coincide with the morphological regionalization of the larval body parts ({@fig:doubles}B,C and {@fig:s-doubles}G).

-*wnt6* is expressed at the posterior blastopore lip in the early and mid gastrula stages.
-At the end of gastrulation *wnt6* is also expressed at the middle portion of the closing blastopore lip in a domain that localizes to endodermal tissues (@fig:ligands1).
-At the late larva *wnt6* is faintly expressed in the apical, mid gut and pedicle lobe.
+*wnt6* early expression localizes to the posterior blastopore lip (@fig:ligands1 and @fig:s-ligands).
+This domain fades by the early larva stage when wnt6 is upregulated in a restrict mid-body portion of endoderm tissues (@fig:ligands1 and @fig:s-ligands).
+In the late larva, *wnt6* is also expressed faintly in the apical and pedicle lobe (@fig:ligands1).

-*wnt7* transcripts are detected early during gastrulation in a bilateral pair of laterodorsal patches (@fig:ligands1).
-These patches develop into a thin stripe of expression localizing precisely to the boundary between the apical and mantle lobes (@fig:ligands1).
-The expression partially overlaps with the *engrailed*-positive stripe of cells at the anteriormost region of the mantle lobe ({@fig:doubles}F; see also [@Vellutini2016-lq]).
-One additional striped domain of *wnt7* appears in the pedicle lobe of the early larva at the interface between the *wnt1* and *wnt5* posterior territories ({@fig:doubles}F).
+*wnt7* transcripts are detected early in gastrulation on a laterodorsal stripe which comes to demarcate precisely the boundary between apical and mantle lobes (@fig:ligands1 and @fig:s-ligands).
+The stripe overlaps with the *engrailed*-expressing cells at the anteriormost region of the mantle lobe ({@fig:doubles}G,H and {@fig:s-doubles}I; see also [@Vellutini2016-lq]).
+An additional *wnt7* stripe appears on the pedicle lobe in the early larva.
+This posterior stripe partially overlaps with the pedicle lobe domain of *engrailed*, and is positioned exactly in between the posterior territories of *wnt1* and *wnt5* ({@fig:doubles}G,H and {@fig:s-doubles}I).

+*wnt8* is highly-expressed in the blastula (@fig:profiling).
+At this stage, transcripts occupy most of the embryo’s posterior region (@fig:s-ligands).
-*wnt8* is highly expressed in the early gastrula stage in a posterodorsal domain and in a pair of anterolateral territories (@fig:ligands2).
-While the posterior domain fades during gastrulation, the anterior transcripts expand ventrally and dorsally forming broad bilateral bands of *wnt8* expression in the apical lobe.
-This domain partially overlaps with the anterior *wnt1* transcripts ({@fig:doubles}G).
+While the apical expression is cleared, the early gastrula contains a wide posterodorsal domain and a pair of broad anterolateral territories (@fig:ligands2 and @fig:s-ligands).
+The posterior *wnt8* domain is cleared during gastrulation, but the anterior territories expand ventrally and dorsally encircling the apical lobe (@fig:ligands2 and @fig:s-ligands).
+The latter partially overlap with the anterior expression of *wnt1* in the apical lobe ({@fig:doubles}I--L and {@fig:s-doubles}H).

-*wnt9* transcripts are detected in the late gastrula stage on the middle portion of the blastopore lip.
-These cells are internalized and, in the late larva stage, *wnt9* is expressed in a pair of anterior bilateral mesodermal domains and in the endoderm (@fig:ligands2).
+*wnt9* expression only shows in the late gastrula stage.
+It is expressed in cells being internalized near the central portion of the blastopore (@fig:ligands2 and @fig:s-ligands).
+In the late larva, we detect *wnt9* transcripts in the central portion of the endoderm and in a distinct pair of anterior putative mesodermal domains (@fig:ligands2 and @fig:s-ligands).

-*wnt10* expression begins in the posterior end at the mid gastrula stage in a domain that localizes to the pedicle lobe in the larva (@fig:ligands2).
+*wnt10* is expressed in a faint posterior domain which localizes to the pedicle lobe of the larva (@fig:ligands2 and @fig:s-ligands).

-*wnt11* is strongly expressed in a posterodorsal domain during gastrulation.
-At the early and late larva stages *wnt11* expressing cells encircle a subregion of the pedicle lobe (@fig:ligands2).
-In addition, we detect *wnt11* transcripts in more anterior patches in the pedicle lobe during gastrulation and in the mid and posterior gut in the early larva stage.
+*wnt11*, on the other hand, is strongly expressed during gastrulation in a posterodorsal position (@fig:ligands2 and @fig:s-ligands).
+This domain entirely encircles the pedicle lobe in the early larva but is reduced to a thin stripe in the late larva (@fig:ligands2 and @fig:s-ligands).
+In addition, we detect *wnt11* transcripts in the endoderm, localizing to the mid and posterior portions of the gut in the early larva stage (@fig:ligands2 and
+@fig:s-ligands).

-*wnt16* transcripts are detected in broad bilateral domains around the blastopore opening in the early gastrula (@fig:ligands2).
-The domains localize to the mantle lobe, are internalized during gastrulation and in later stages *wnt16* expression is present in an anterior mesodermal domain.
+*wnt16* transcripts are expressed around the blastopore in the early gastrula (@fig:ligands2 and @fig:s-ligands).
+The domain is restricted to lateral patches which line the edge of the blastopore, and finally are brought together during blastopore closure forming a central, heart-shaped domain in the early larva (@fig:ligands2 and @fig:s-ligands).
+The *wnt16*-expressing cells appear to be internalized during gastrulation be part of the anterior mesoderm.

-*wntA* is not expressed during early stages of gastrulation but in a pair of broad ventral patches bordering the blastopore in the apical lobe in late gastrula and early larva stages (@fig:ligands2).
-At the late larva *wntA* is expressed in a pair of mesodermal bands that extend adjacent to the mouth opening lining the anterior and mid endoderm.
+*wntA* is expressed in a pair of broad ventral domains on the apical lobe ectoderm in late gastrula and early larva stages (@fig:ligands2 and
+@fig:s-ligands).
+In the late larva, these domains are cleared, and *wntA* transcripts are detected in a pair of mesodermal bands next to the mouth and anterior endoderm (@fig:ligands2 and @fig:s-ligands).

 <!--TODO: Previous results.
 Something to use?-->